fasterydev/.github/profile/README.md

-## 🌟 **Sobre Nosotros**
+## 🌟 **About Us**
-Fastery Dev es una empresa enfocada en el diseño y desarrollo de software a medida.
-Nos especializamos en crear aplicaciones modernas, escalables y adaptadas a las necesidades de nuestros clientes, combinando innovación, excelencia técnica y compromiso con el éxito de cada proyecto.
+Fastery Dev is a company focused on the design and development of custom software.
+We specialize in creating modern, scalable applications tailored to the needs of our clients, combining innovation, technical excellence, and commitment to the success of each project.

-## 🛠️ **Servicios**
+## 🛠️ **Services**
-- Desarrollo Web y Móvil
+- Web and Mobile Development
-- Arquitectura de Microservicios
+- Microservices Architecture
-- Consultoría Técnica
+- Technical Consulting
-- Soluciones Empresariales
+- Enterprise Solutions

-## 🚀 **Nuestro Proceso**
+## 🚀 **Our Process**
-1. **Descubrimiento**: Entendemos tus objetivos.
+1. **Discovery**: We understand your goals.
-2. **Planificación**: Diseñamos soluciones personalizadas.
+2. **Planning**: We design customized solutions.
-3. **Desarrollo**: Implementamos con las mejores prácticas.
+3. **Development**: We implement with best practices.
-4. **Entrega**: Aseguramos resultados confiables y soporte continuo.
+4. **Delivery**: We ensure reliable results and continuous support.

-## 🏆 **Nuestra Misión**
+## 🏆 **Our Mission**
-Empoderar a empresas y emprendedores con soluciones tecnológicas que impulsen su crecimiento en un mercado competitivo.
+Empower businesses and entrepreneurs with technological solutions that drive their growth in a competitive market.